Do your twins turn into cranky beasts sometime between dinner and midnight each evening?

-Use a baby swing or Rock n Play to gently sway your children and help them relax.
+Use a baby swing to gently sway your children and help them relax.
 Remember, it is perfectly fine to help one twin at a time when you’re by yourself.

 When you can’t let your twins’ fussiness totally stop your plans for the evening, try wearing your twins around the house or when you’re out running errands.
 The constant motion and close snuggle to you will help soothe a crying child (or both).

 Go for walk with the kids.
 Load up the babies in the stroller and walk around the block.
 The change of scenery and fresh air will be good for everyone.